 Applying Basic Marketing Principles to Your EMail Messages

-Convincing consumers to part with their to obtain your or usually involves communicating one of two basic :
+Convincing consumers to part with their money to obtain your products or services usually involves communicating one of two basic messages:

 Your products or services are unique and unfamiliar to consumers.
 Your challenge is to educate consumers who are likely to need your products or services so they will buy from you.

 Communicating a memorable message almost always takes multiple attempts to get consumers to respond.
-Effective also require you to apply a fair amount of and tactical thinking so that your messages stand out from all the other messages that consumers receive.
+Effective marketing communications also require you to apply a fair amount of strategy and tactical thinking so that your messages stand out from all the other messages that consumers receive.

 Marketing message strategy is an ongoing cycle of three basic steps:

-• Deliver your message by using the that is best suited for your audience and your message.
+- Deliver your message by using the media that is best suited for your audience and your message.

 Determining what your e-mail messages should say